jmanderson0119/csds413-term-project/Data_visualisation/scripts/Report Draft.md

 Our argument is that CWRU is a better return-on-investment school as compared to its other peers.

-For our analysis, we considered ==13 (This number will change)== peer schools, of which few can also be considered as elite.
-Including Rice University, Duke, Southern California, Tufts, Notre Dame etc.
+For our analysis, we considered 15 peer schools, of which few can also be considered as elite.
+Including Rice University, Duke, Southern California, Tufts, Notre Dame, Emory etc.

 All these universities are Private research universities.